itspkannan/OPA-Workshop/README.md

 - Integrate the app to generate JWT token and authorize using OPA + Oauth2 provider.

-## Project 3: RestAPI Auhtorization using OPA - Kubernetes Deployment
+## Project 3: RestAPI Authorization using OPA - Kubernetes Deployment

 **Goal**: Extend project 1 to demontrate a OPA Sidecar deployment in Kubernetes using K3d.